brugr9/UEPluginVolumeCreator/README.md

 #### 4.3.2.
 MPR User Widget

-Plugin "Volume Creator" provides with an MPR User Widget (Blueprint Class: `WBP_MPR`) to visualize a 2D representation of the anatomical coronal, sagittal and axial planes which are consumed from an MPR Actor instance and arranged side by side.
+Plugin "Volume Creator" provides with a "Multiplanar Rendering User Widget" or MPR User Widget (Blueprint Class: `WBP_MPR`) to visualize a 2D representation of the anatomical coronal, sagittal and axial planes which are consumed from an MPR Actor instance and arranged side by side.

 ![User Widget Blueprint WBP_MPR](Docs/WBP_MPR.png "User Widget Blueprint WBP_MPR")<br>*Fig. 4.3.2.1.: User Widget Blueprint WBP_MPR*